 We'll take it as given that there are no rules and you can do as you please.
 However there are points worth considering.

-The point we will look at here is the duration of the reverb, or the reverb time as it is often called.
+The point we will look at here is the duration of the reverb, or the reverberation time as it is often called.

 In acoustics, we consider reverberation time to be the time it takes for the reverb to drop in level by 60 decibels.